Your right to get help

 Caring for concession card holders

-If you’re a concession card holder, there are many concessions you can apply to help with your bills.
-This includes the annual electricity concession and the winter gas concession which each provide 17.5% off energy bills.
+If you’re an eligible concession card holder, there are many discounts and rebates you can apply to help with your bills.
+This includes the annual electricity concession and the winter gas concession which each provide a 17.5% discount on energy bills.
 Help is also available for people with medical issues like life support and those needing medical cooling.
 There’s even the excess gas concession, which you may be able to claim if your winter bill is higher than expected and heaps more.

 Grants to help with overdue bills

 If you live in a low-income household or are experiencing hardship, you may be eligible to apply for a grant to help with overdue electricity, gas and water bills under Victoria’s Utility Relief Grant Scheme.
 Grants of up to $650 are available on each electricity, gas or water utility in a two-year period, or $1,300 over two years if you only use a single source of energy, such as electricity.
 This applies to card holders as well as low income renters and homeowners.